 Delays in the commencement, enrollment or completion of clinical testing could significantly affect our product development costs.
 A clinical trial may be suspended or terminated by the Company, the FDA, or other regulatory authorities due to a number of factors.
-The commencement and completion of clinical trials require us to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs for the same indication as our product candidates.
+The commencement and completion of clinical trials require us to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs for the same indication as our product candidates or may otherwise be resource constrained.
 We may be required to withdraw from a clinical trial as a result of changing standards of care, or we may become ineligible to participate in clinical studies.
 We do not know whether planned clinical trials will begin on time or be completed on schedule, if at all.
 The commencement, enrollment and completion of clinical trials can be delayed for a number of reasons, including, but not limited to, delays related to:

-- · findings in pre-clinical studies; - reaching agreements on acceptable terms with prospective clinical research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · obtaining regulatory approval to commence a clinical trial; - complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial, or being required to conduct additional trials before moving on to the next phase of trials;

-- · obtaining institutional review board, or IRB, approval to conduct a clinical trial at numerous prospective sites; - recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size of the patient population, nature of trial protocol, meeting the enrollment criteria for our studies, screening failures, the inability of the sites to conduct trial procedures properly, the availability of approved effective treatments for the relevant disease and competition from other clinical trial programs for similar indications; - retaining patients who have initiated their participation in a clinical trial but may be prone to withdraw due to the treatment protocol, lack of efficacy, personal issues, or side effects from the therapy, or who are lost to further follow-up; - manufacturing sufficient quantities of a product candidate for use in clinical trials on a timely basis; - complying with design protocols of any applicable special protocol assessment we receive from the FDA; - severe or unexpected drug-related side effects experienced by patients in a clinical trial; - · collecting, analyzing and reporting final data from the clinical trials; - breaches in quality of manufacturing runs that compromise all or some of the doses made; positive results in FDA-required viral testing; karyotypic abnormalities in our cell product; or contamination in our manufacturing facilities, all of which events would necessitate disposal of all cells made from that source; - availability of materials provided by third parties necessary to manufacture our product candidates; - availability of adequate amounts of acceptable tissue for preparation of master cell banks for our products; and - requirements to conduct additional trials and studies, and increased expenses associated with the services of the Company's CROs and other third parties.
+- findings in pre-clinical studies; - reaching agreements on acceptable terms with prospective CROs, vendors and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs, vendors and trial sites; - · obtaining regulatory clearance to commence a clinical trial; - complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial, or being required to conduct additional trials before moving on to the next phase of trials; - · obtaining institutional review board, or IRB, approval to conduct a clinical trial at numerous prospective sites; - recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including the size of the patient population, nature of trial protocol, meeting the enrollment criteria for our studies, screening failures, the inability of the sites to conduct trial procedures properly, the inability of the sites to devote their resources to the trial, the availability of approved effective treatments for the relevant disease and competition from other clinical trial programs for similar indications; - retaining patients who have initiated their participation in a clinical trial but may be prone to withdraw due to the treatment protocol, lack of efficacy, personal issues, or side effects from the therapy, or who are lost to further follow-up; - manufacturing sufficient quantities of a product candidate for use in clinical trials on a timely basis; - demonstrating the bioequivalence of products we manufacture to prior products manufactured on our behalf; - complying with design protocols of any applicable special protocol assessment we receive from the FDA; - · severe or unexpected drug-related side effects experienced by patients in a clinical trial; - · collecting, analyzing and reporting final data from the clinical trials; - breaches in quality of manufacturing runs that compromise all or some of the doses made; positive results in FDA-required viral testing; karyotypic abnormalities in our cell product; or contamination in our manufacturing facilities, all of which events would necessitate disposal of all cells made from that source; - · availability of materials provided by third parties necessary to manufacture our product candidates; - availability of adequate amounts of acceptable tissue for preparation of master cell banks for our products; - requirements to conduct additional trials and studies, and increased expenses associated with the services of the Company's CROs and other third parties; and - meeting logistical requirements for the delivery of investigational product.